gentoo90/winreg-rs/README.md

 ### 0.3.0

-* Add transactions support and make serialization transacted
+* Add transaction support and make serialization transacted
 * Breaking change: use `std::io::{Error,Result}` instead of own `RegError` and `RegResult`